lnpandey/IITM_Research_Interpretability_of_Attention_Networks/1_Attention_CIFAR_Mosaic/9_Exp_8_Pretrained_model/Readme.md

   - Model is developed as combination of 2 modules.
   - Module 1 learns "WHERE" the foreground image is present out of 9 images in Mosaic image.
   - Module 2 learns "WHAT" is the class of this foreground image out of those 3 foreground classes.
   - A model is pretrained on CIFAR10 dataset, this pretrained model is then used for both  "WHERE" net and "WHAT" net with pretrained weights.

+  ### Input to Model
+  - For pretraining first a model is trained on CIFAR10 dataset.
+  - Module 1 is inside module 2.
+  - Mosaic image is input to Module 2. which passes it as a input to module 1.
+  - Output of Module 1 is then input to Module 2.
+  - Module 2 predicts the final class label of the Mosaic Image.